tomgp/data-sets/readme.md

 Each set lives in it's own directory with at least a [YAML](https://en.wikipedia.org/wiki/YAML) file and a .csv or .tsv file.

-The focus is on collecting simple tabualar data sets for use with [D3](https://d3js.org/)
+The focus is on collecting simple tabular data sets for use with [D3](https://d3js.org/)

 ## YAML conventions